 Jase's Benefit for a Cure for Canavan Disease

-Thank you to all of you who helped make Jase's Ride a success!
-We raised over $12,000 for Canavan Research!
+Thank you to all of you who have helped to support Jase's Ride!

 Jase was a beautiful 8 pound and 1 ounce bouncing baby boy when he was born on March 27th of 2011.
 He was everything we had hoped for; 10 fingers, 10 toes, a head full of hair, and healthy.
 So we thought!
 Soon after he was born he developed what we now know of as a nystagmus.
 Puzzled, our pediatrician sent us straight to Children’s Hospital the day of his 8 week check-up.
 They ran test after test with nothing to show.
 My motherly instinct kicked in knowing that something was wrong and I begged for more testing.
 Three days later we got a call from the neurologist telling us that he wanted to see us in his office the following morning.
 Our hearts sank!

 The next morning our family piled into that dreaded small white room where we received the unbearable news.
 Our son had Canavan disease.
 Prognosis, death.
 The next 2 months became a whirlwind of bad news, long hospital stays, trips to specialists around the country, fundraisers, tears, heartache, and prayers.